-*Join the new Metaethics class running Sundays 6:30pm-8:30pm ET in 2017!
+*Join the new Metaethics class running Saturdays 5pm-7pm ET in March 2018!
 In order to schedule your free trial as a brand new student, write me at email@example.com or, even better, friend me and write to me on Facebook.

 *If you need a new section on the topic that fits your schedule, please write me with your available weekly times you could meet and I will schedule it so it fits your calendar!

 *Click here for more current 2018 course offerings!

 Metaethics: Debating the Nature of Morality: This is a course for digging in deep to all the foundational questions about the nature of morality itself.
 Using a century’s worth of cutting edge philosophical work as our guide, we will explore the following questions and similar ones:

 -What does it mean to be either a “moral realist” or a “moral antirealist”?